ENaranjo95/circle_exercise/README.md

 ## Optimization

-Writing dry code and probably a optimizating way to build a better pixelate function.
+Optimizating a better `pixelate()` function.
 Also how to append to the DOM with less HTML tags.

 ## Lesson Learned